 WordPress 7.0 bumps the minimum PHP version to 7.4.
 If you're still running PHP 7.3 or earlier, your site won't run the update.

 PHP 7.4 reached end of life in November 2022, so this is overdue housekeeping.
 But if you're on older hosting that hasn't been updated, now's the time to sort it.
 Most decent hosts already offer PHP 8.1+ as the default.
-Our WordPress 6.9 performance testing showed meaningful speed gains on PHP 8.5, so upgrading beyond the minimum is worth doing anyway.
+Our own hosting runs PHP 8.5, and WordPress 6.9 performance testing showed meaningful speed gains on newer PHP versions, so upgrading beyond the minimum is worth doing anyway.

 The Full Timeline